Kevin Tapoko

-Kevin Guy-Noel Pierre Tapoko (born 13 April 1994) is a French professional footballer who plays as a midfielder.
+Kevin Guy-Noel Pierre Tapoko (born 13 April 1994) is a French professional footballer who plays as a midfielder for AS Vitré.

 Club career

 Early career

 Tapoko initially started his footballing career with hometown club Laval but moved on to Lyon where he would go on to spend two years as an academy player.
 In 2011, he transferred to Le Mans where he featured for the club's reserve team before leaving at the end of the season.

 In August 2012 Tapoko moved abroad to Swiss Super League club Lausanne on a free transfer.
 He made his league debut for Lausanne on 16 March 2013 in a 3–1 away loss against St. Gallen, coming on as a substitute for the final 12 minutes.
 During the 2012–13 season, Tapoko also featured for the reserve team and went on trial with Watford in England Championship.

 Ahead of the 2013–14 season, Tapoko signed for two years with Belgian Second Division side Dessel.
 He went on to play for two teams from the Belgian Pro League, OH Leuven and Royal Excel Mouscron.
 After that he also had a short spell with RWS Bruxelles, playing at the third level of Belgian football.

-On 14 January 2017, Tapoko signed a contract till the end of the 2016–17 season with Greek club Panionios of the Superleague Greece.
+On 14 January 2017, Tapoko signed a contract till the end of the 2016–17 season with Greek club Panionios of the Super League Greece.
 In January 2018 he moved to Aris Limassol of the Cypriot First Division.
-On 12 June 2018, Tapoko returned to the Superleague Greece, signing a contract with Apollon Smyrni.
+On 12 June 2018, Tapoko returned to the Super League Greece, signing a contract with Apollon Smyrnis.
 He was released after a very short time.